iq-motion-control/iq-module-communication-doc/docs/control_center_docs/speed_module_getting_started.rst

 ####################################################################

 .. note::
     This guide focuses on setting parameters on your Vertiq modules.
-Please refer to the documentation for any hardware you are integrating with, such as flight controllers or radios, for more details on integrating with that hardware.
+Please refer to your hardware's documentation (flight controller, radio, etc.) for more details on its spcific configuration.
     For example, refer to the `PX4 documentation <https://docs.px4.io/main/en/flight_controller/>`_ for integrating with a PX4 flight controller.

 Before completing the following getting started guide, please ensure that you have read and completed our :ref:`IQ Control Center